Neighbourhoods of Windsor, Ontario: South Cameron Woodlot

 The South Cameron Woodlot is a neighbourhood that stretches west from South Cameron Boulevard to Huron Church Road, and south from Tecumseh Road West to Northwood Street.
 One of Windsor's main thoroughfares connecting the north and south ends of the city is Dominion Boulevard.
 When South Windsor was being built in the 1950s and 1960s, many residents referred to it as Tin Can Alley because there was nothing there.
 Today, homes are all along this street and there is increasing development into the old woodlots on both the east and west sides of Dominion.

 West Windsor

 West Windsor incorporates the built-up areas and neighbourhoods in a triangle from the Essex Terminal Railway, to Huron Church Road, to E.C.
 Row Expressway.
 Its population is roughly 20,000 people.
 It is also occasionally listed as "Malden" in maps containing neighbourhoods, from the large Malden Park inside it.

 Yawkey

 Yawkey is a small area in the northwest corner of Ojibway.
-It was named after Tom Yawkey, onetime owner of the Boston Red Sox and previous owner of the adjacent Ojibway Park sometimes referred to as Yawkey Bush.
+It was named after Tom Yawkey, onetime owner of the Boston Red Sox and previous owner of the adjacent Ojibway Park, formerly known as Yawkey Bush.
 It includes Armanda Street and Broadway Avenue, Ojibway Parkway and E.C.
 Row Expressway, with Malden Road as its eastern edge.
 It is largely rural, although the Detroit River International Crossing Study { DRIC } identifies it as the projected route of a multilane expressway.